strongloop/node-foreman/README.md

 Your applications will _still_ be started in user space, and the proxy will drop its privileges after binding to the privileged port.

+## Forward Proxy

+Local development and testing has huge advantages, but sometimes one needs to test web applications agains their real-world domain name.
+Editing `/etc/hosts` is a pain however, and error prone.

+Node Foreman can start up an HTTP forward proxy which your browser can route requests through.
+The forward proxy will intercept requests based on domain name, and route them to the local application.

+    $ nf start -f 9999 -h nodefly.com
+    [OKAY] Forward Proxy Started in Port 9999
+    [OKAY] Intercepting requests to nodefly.com through forward proxy

+A forward proxy is useful when testing OAuth, or other external services with application callbacks.

+For users with Google Chrome, this can be paired with [Proxy Switch Sharp](http://switchy.samabox.com/) for great results.